 Oral Health Therapist Kylie and two of our star patients

 Primary teeth start forming in the jaw before birth.
 Most babies are irritable when new teeth break through their gums.
-Signs and symptoms your baby is teething can include:
+Signs and symptoms your baby may be teething can include:

 - Frequent crying and crankiness